fpeterek/ano2/deeplearning.md

 Using the described architecture and data enhancement process, we are able to get a very accurate model.

+Training the model on a CPU took approximately 6 hours.

 ```
 Success rate: 1.0